Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 From the beginning, this was not your typical “fan club.”
 Research and gathering testimonials was what was needed, as well as a public forum where the truth could be discussed without fear of repercussion.
 It was like we had a mini-army of people who – if they had no first-hand data, they sought it out by finding other fans who did know something.
 Or they contacted local newspapers or searched other avenues for leads.
 In between, we occasionally held recitals to showcase young singers and to award singing scholarships – as Jeanette and Nelson had (sometimes anonymously) done during their lifetimes.

-I have been researching this story for over thirty-five years now.
-Yes, I have worked on other writing projects over the years but always am drawn back to Jeanette and Nelson.
+I have been researching this story for most of my adult life.
+Yes, I have worked on many other books and writing projects over the years but always am drawn back to Jeanette and Nelson.
 There are still people coming forward, wanting to go on record before it is too late to tell their stories.
+As of 2021 there is still new documentation tumbling out of the woodwork to validate what I’ve already written.
 Even when I am certain there is nothing more to be learned, I am amazed to receive an email or a letter that sends me off on another avenue of research.
 Of the hundreds of people I have interviewed, a good number of them were celebrities, most of them were willing to go on record, to be audio or video taped, or to appear at meetings of the Mac/Eddy Club and speak publicly before dozens of people.
 I documented my book Sweethearts to death dropping these names and quoting as many sources as I could (obviously some insisted on anonymity).
 As I stated before, our club members shared in the research, oft times giving me important leads of new people to interview.
-I still remember a meeting in Los Angeles in which I brought a few of the letters from the Isabel Eddy correspondence [Nelson Eddy's mother], waved them in the air, read aloud from them then announced, “You’re the very first to know about these letters.
+I still remember a meeting in Los Angeles in which I brought a few of the letters from the Isabel Eddy correspondence [Nelson Eddy’s mother], waved them in the air, read aloud from them then announced, “You’re the very first to know about these letters.
 I’m going through hundreds of them and will edit them and put them into a book.
 (Sweethearts) When the book comes out the other side will yell Fake!
 All lies!
 She made it up!
 But you saw them and heard them here first.”

 The goal was always to know the truth, whatever it was.
 Most of their fans feel the same way, I’ve found.

 Why did I decide to write such a candid book of my findings?
-Well, it didn’t take a genius to observe that Jeanette MacDonald and Nelson Eddy were surprisingly forgotten in comparison to other sometimes lesser MGM stars.
+Well, it didn’t take a genius to observe that by 1970 Jeanette MacDonald and Nelson Eddy were surprisingly forgotten in comparison to other sometimes lesser MGM stars.
 And the general public’s opinion of the two wasn’t too flattering either.
-I’m sure you’ve heard it said that Jeanette was a snooty, prudish prima donna and Nelson was gay, asexual, sterile, or a complete wimp.
+I’m sure you’ve heard it said that Jeanette was a snooty, prudish prima donna and Nelson was gay, asexual, sterile, or a complete wimp who couldn’t get it up with anyone if he tried.
 Oh yes – and their movies are camp, corny and laughable.
 Don’t you get tired of hearing that?
 I do.

 Which is why I “outed” Gene Raymond (it wasn’t a secret anyway among Hollywood circles) so that one could understand that Jeanette MacDonald had an unusual marriage to begin with.
 In Nelson Eddy ‘s case, during the last fourteen years of his life he spent most of each year on the road doing supper clubs so his fans tended to know that his marriage was a farce.
 They accepted that he found solace elsewhere – but should one suggest it was from – gasp – Jeanette MacDonald, all hell broke loose!

 I began writing about the relationship while both Ann Eddy (Nelson’s wife) and Gene Raymond (Jeanette’s husband) were still alive.
 This was deliberate because I had already cleared my material and sources with lawyers and knew they would never sue.
 My book Sweethearts was also published while Gene Raymond was still alive.
 He was contacted by several newspaper reporters who reviewed the book for a statement but he always refused to give one.
-He did give one interview to a screenwriter (both parties audiotaped it) in which he did not really deny the Jeanette-Nelson angle but was far more interested in knowing what had been found out about him and how he might be portrayed – very nervous as to whether the screenwriter thought he was gay.
+He did give one interview to TV and screenwriter Judy Burns of Star Trek fame (both parties audiotaped it) in which he did not really deny the Jeanette-Nelson angle but was far more interested in knowing what had been found out about him and how he might be portrayed – very nervous as to whether the screenwriter thought he was gay.
 He got even more nervous when she replied, “It’s not what I think, it’s what the research shows.”

-Certainly – as my detractors on these other web pages will point out – there were celebrities who denied any relationship between Jeanette MacDonald and Nelson Eddy.
+Certainly – as detractors will point out – there were celebrities who denied any relationship between Jeanette MacDonald and Nelson Eddy.
 There are many reasons.
 First, some were friends with Gene – enough said.

 Others were afraid to get involved in a controversy.

-Still others knew the Raymonds socially and weren’t privy to the personal conflicts.
+Still other Hollywood folk knew the Raymonds socially and weren’t privy to the personal conflicts.
 They simply didn’t know!
 So of course they denied it!
 You can’t blame them.

 One example of this was screenwriter Richard Sale (Northwest Outpost) who socialized with the Raymonds in the ’40s and ’50s.
 When I interviewed him he stated firmly that Jeanette’s marriage was happy.
 Later in the (taped) conversation he said he’d heard that Jeanette MacDonald and Gene Raymond had separated in the 1950s for a time and that Nelson Eddy also separated a few times from his wife.
 I then pointed out to Sale that he had made contradictory statements about Jeanette’s marriage.
 He thought for a minute and said that since they had never divorced, he figured they’d worked through their differences as many married couples do.
 Whenever he saw them together they always seemed fine.